 In my previous article, I covered the MS rules and regulations and the general workflow of the course requirements.

-The article is pretty long, so a Heads up!
+The article is pretty long, and will cover the following topics:

 A small intro …